swiftlang/swift-package-manager/Documentation/Usage.md

    same version numbers, but this requires substantial differences in the code.
    In this case, the author can maintain parallel tag sets for both versions.

-It is *not* expected the packages would ever use this feature unless absolutely necessary to support existing clients.
-In particular, packages *should not* adopt this syntax for tagging versions supporting the _latest GM_ Swift version.
+It is *not* expected that the packages would ever use this feature unless absolutely necessary to support existing clients.
+Specifically, packages *should not* adopt this syntax for tagging versions supporting the _latest GM_ Swift version.